 Yes, beets are fantastic and under appreciated.
 They also provide valuable nutrients that boost the immune system and have a nutrient called betaine that helps protect cells, proteins and enzymes from various external stresses.
 Betaine also improves the all-important vascular health.

 The Hop bar, the yellow packaged one, is ostensibly the pre-workout bar, but I find it is fantastic if you just need an energy boost throughout the day.
 The first taste one gets of it is that of chocolate, which everyone loves.
 I think this is noteworthy as while I love bee pollen, I don’t like its chalky taste, which is why I put mine in capsule form myself or into herbal tea with honey.
-The taste is of granola-like chocolate flavor essentially.
+With the Hop bar, the taste is of granola-like chocolate flavor essentially.

 Continuing, the Jump bar, the green packaged one, is the post-workout bar.
 It’s one additional ingredient is pea protein, which is a complete source of protein that provides all the amino acids the body can’t synthesize on its own.
 It’s also an excellent of arginine, a critical amino acid necessary in protein synthesis.
 How does it taste?
 Good with a slightly different pungent taste as compared to the others.
 When I say “pungent” I don’t mean that it’s unpleasant.
 It’s a subtle but noticeable difference.